 The MMK show will get off to a start with the reconstruction of two historical installations that – originally presented at the legendary Heiner Friedrich gallery in Munich in 1968 – mark the beginning of the reception of minimal art in Germany: Carl Andre's floor sculpture "22 Steel Row" and Dan Flavin's light installation "Two Primary Series and One Secondary".
 The two artists designed the works especially for the tripartite space offered by the Munich gallery.
-During the first half of the exhibition (22 Feb. to 14 May 2017) the MMK 2 will feature the reconstruction of Carl Andre's floor sculpture, and in the second half (starting on 16 May 2017), that of the work by Dan Flavin.
+During the first half of the exhibition the MMK 2 featured the reconstruction of Carl Andre's floor sculpture, currently the work by Dan Flavin is installed.
 Carl Andre's "35 Timber Line" (1968) will be on view in an MMK exhibition for the very first time.
 The work has belonged to the holdings since the museum's opening in 1991, but for reasons of space has never been placed on display.
 After so many years in storage, the 35-metre work will now finally celebrate its MMK premiere in the spacious facilities of the MMK 2 within the context of the exhibition "Primary Structures".

 In addition to masterworks by the most important exponents of minimalism in 1960s U.S.A. and Germany, the MMK 2 will also present examples by members of younger generations, whose installations – many quite large in scale – bear a strong relationship to the minimalist current.
 Among these artists are Jo Baer, Bruce Nauman, Robert Barry, Robert Mangold, Charlotte Posenenske, Peter Roehr, Lewis Stein and William Forsythe, but also and above all their successors, for example Michael Beutler, Benedikte Bjerre, Ceal Floyer, Teresa Margolles, Sarah Morris, Santiago Sierra or Jonas Weichsel.